-The discussion for each week will run from Monday to Saturday, with Saturday midnight as the cut-off point for a week's discussion for grading purposes (you may continue the dialogue if it is engaging, but it will not be graded).
-This component is worth 10% of your grade for the course.
+Except for week 1, the discussion for each week will run from Tuesday to Sunday (we will take Monday off to regroup and get ready for the next week), with Sunday, 8 pm as the cut-off point for a week's discussion for grading purposes (you may continue the dialogue if it is engaging, but it will not be graded).
+This component is worth 15% of your grade for the course.

-In week four, I will give you feedback on your participation to give you an idea of the expectations for this course.
+In week four, I will post feedback on your participation to give you an idea of how I grade this component.
 In calculating the final grade for participation at the end of the semester, I take a more holistic approach and, as mentioned earlier, the quality of your postings will weigh more than the number.